Higher Categories and Topological Quantum Field Theories: Open Questions and Future Directions

 \section{Open Questions and Future Directions}

-We have constructed a $4$-manifold invariant out of a \CatName{$G$} category and this invariant is a generalization of several known invariants in literature.
+In this paper, we constructed an invariant of $4$-manifolds out of a \CatName{$G$} category.
+The construction is a $4D$ analog of the Turaev-Viro invariants of $3$-manifolds.
 Here we point out a few directions$/$questions for future study.